yuexihai/Miscellaneous/Spark_Notes/Spark_Memory_Configuration.md

 ![Spark Executor Memory Configuration](https://cern.ch/canali/docs/SparkExecutorMemory.png)

 **Figure 1:** Pictorial representation of the memory areas allocated and used by Spark executors and the main parameters for their configuration.
+- Image in png format: [SparkExecutorMemory.png](https://cern.ch/canali/docs/SparkExecutorMemory.png)
-Image source file: [SparkExecutorMemory.pptx](SparkExecutorMemory.pptx)
+- Image source, in powerpoint format: [SparkExecutorMemory.pptx](SparkExecutorMemory.pptx)

 ## Spark unified memory pool
 Spark tasks allocate memory for execution and storage from the JVM heap of the executors using a unified memory pool